forcedotcom/sfdx-dev-packages/DEVELOPING.md

 ### `yarn test`

 This runs `yarn test` on each of the packages.
-The `--concurrency 1` is essential for VS Code extension tests since they require an instance of Code to run in.
-And, only one instance of that can be running at a single time.

 ### `yarn lint`